-Outback Floatplane Adventures will collect you at your accommodation dark and early for transfer to the Darwin Airport where your adventure begins.
-Choose a window seat (or volunteer for the co-pilot spot) and watch the sun rise over Darwin as your scenic flight takes you over mango groves and billabongs before your aquatic landing in Sweet’s Lagoon.
+Outback Floatplane Adventures will collect you at your accommodation dark and early for a transfer to the Darwin Airport where your adventure begins.
+Choose a window seat (or volunteer for the co-pilot spot) and watch the sunrise over Darwin as your scenic flight takes you over mango groves and billabongs before your aquatic landing in Sweet’s Lagoon.

 Prepare to get wet, because up next up is an exhilarating airboat ride with hairpin turns and 360° spins!
 Similar to jet boats in New Zealand, these airboats are operated in minimal water and cruise over marshland with ease.

 For $100, you can hop into a door-less helicopter for an additional thrill.
 Spend the money.
 You’ll visit the Cathedral termite mounds, go croc-spotting from above and get an overview of a sacred Aboriginal women’s site.
 Later in the chopper tour, fly over the Australia-shaped moat built by Outback Wrangler, Matt Wright.
 One day this will be a resort, where guests and crocodiles can co-exist in this mini Australia!